Patricia Guijarro: Youth

-Guijarro's first international youth tournament experience came when she was fifteen, with a callup to play for Spain at the 2013 UEFA Women's Under-17 Championship.
+Guijarro's first international youth tournament experience came when she was fifteen, with a callup to play for Spain at the 2013 UEFA Under-17 European Championship.
 She played all 90 minutes of Spain's two matches in the finals.
 The first finals match against Sweden went to penalties, and despite her penalty conversion, Spain lost the shootout 4–5.
 They got some compensation, however, by defeating Belgium 4–0 in the next match.
 Guijarro scored Spain's third goal of the match as they bowed out as third-place finishers.

-Months later, in November, Guijarro was part of the Spain team at 2014 UEFA Women's Under-17 Championship.
+Months later, in November, Guijarro was part of the Spain team at 2014 UEFA Under-17 European Championship.
 She kicked off her tournament with a win against then-World champions France by scoring a goal from a corner to make the score 2–0.
-A 4-0 thrashing of Germany put them at the top of their group and found them playing England in the semifinals, a match they won 2–0.
+A 4–0 thrashing of Germany put them at the top of their group and found them playing England in the semi-finals, a match they won 2–0.
 She drew first blood in the final against Germany, scoring in the ninth minute with a shot from outside the area.
 Germany found a goal later in the match, and it stayed tied through extra time, ending up in penalties.
 She scored Spain's first and only penalty as Germany exacted revenge for their group stage loss by defeating them 3–1 in the shootout.

-In April of the following year, she participated in the 2014 U-17 Women's World Cup.
-Guijarro's two tournament goals came in a quarterfinal brace against Nigeria, one of which was a penalty and the other a close-range shot from a loose ball.
+In April of the following year, she participated in the 2014 U-17 World Cup.
+Guijarro's two tournament goals came in a quarter-final brace against Nigeria, one of which was a penalty and the other a close-range shot from a loose ball.
 She earned player of the match as Spain moved onto the semi-finals.
-Spain went on to win the semifinal tie against Italy to reach their first U17 World Cup Final, but were defeated by 2-0 Japan as Spain recorded a runner-up finish in consecutive U17 tournaments.
+Spain went on to win the semifinal tie against Italy to reach their first U17 World Cup final, but were defeated by 2–0 Japan as Spain recorded a runner-up finish in consecutive U17 tournaments.

-The 2015 UEFA Women's Under-17 Championship was her final tournament as a U17 player.
+The 2015 UEFA Under-17 European Championship was her final tournament as a U17 player.
 After two group stage wins and a draw, Spain finished above Germany, and they met France yet again in the knockout round.
 For the third time in a row at U17 UEFA tournaments, Spain faced a penalty shootout.
 Unlike the other times, however, they were successful, with Spain's only miss out of the five attempts coming from Guijarro, who hit the post.
 She started the final where Spain found themselves winning 5–2 against Switzerland, her first ever international title.
 She was selected again for the Team of the Tournament.